gcalderone/Gnuplot.jl/README.md

 - `Gnuplot.multi`: initialize a multiplot session.
 This is typically used at the beginning of the session but it can also be used after the first plot;
-- `Gnuplot.next`: move to the next plot in the multiplot session.
+- `Gnuplot.next`: select to the next plot in the multiplot session.

+Note that now we set the Y axis label with `ylab=...`, while we used `ylabel=...` in a previous example.
+This is not a typo, but a desired
+behavior: all keywords in the **Gnuplot.jl** functions can be [abbreviated](https://github.com/gcalderone/AbbrvKW.jl) as long as the provided names allow complete disambiguation.

 Although these functions provide great flexibility they can almost always be replaced by simpler (and shorter) `@gp` or `@gpi` calls.